We write a ton of blog posts for our websites.

 If you’ve got a general topic in mind, start searching for it on Google:

-Look at all the suggested topics that come up when I type in “email marketing.”
+Look at all the suggested topics that come up when we type in “email marketing.”

 These suggestions could all be topics to cover.